FourierFlows/FourierFlows.jl/README.md

 This software provides solvers for partial differential equations on doubly-periodic domains using Fourier-based pseudospectral methods.
-A central intent of the software's design is also to provide a framework for writing new, fast solvers for new phyiscal problems.
+A central intent of the software's design is also to provide a framework for writing new, fast solvers for new physical problems.
 Achieving this goal requires a simultaneous capacity for accepting 'slow' but high-level code, as well as lower-level, optimized routines.
 The code is written in the [Julia][].